invisible-college/robot-heart-book/README.md

 Introduction
 ================

 This is a book under heavy construction.
 If this were a website in the year 2000, there would be an animated gif with some hard hats and traffic cones.
-I'll include links here to recent tutorials for the benefit of my proofreads and collaborators.
+A lot of it will be experiments to remind myself how to use Markdown, GitBook,  I'll include links here to recent tutorials for the benefit of my proofreads and collaborators.

 Markdown
 Vagrant tutorial